 Winter Tomato Soup

 One of the great pleasures of winter?
 Tomato soup!
-This recipe starts with canned tomatoes that are first roasted then slow-cooked to draw out deep, intense tomato flavor.
+This recipe starts with canned tomatoes that are first oven-roasted then slow-cooked on the stove, in the oven (my favorite) or in a slow cooker to draw out deep, intense tomato flavor.
 It's the recipe to choose during cold weather and the many months when fresh tomatoes just aren't worth time or money.
 And my recommendation?
-Grab some bread and cheese too, people, because homemade tomato soup and grilled cheese are a special winter-worthy combination!
+Grab some bread and cheese too because homemade tomato soup and grilled cheese are a special winter-worthy combination!

 Bounty May Be Overrated